thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 phantom were simulated.
-Axial displacements started from zero at the transducer surface to a negative value at the bottom of the simulated phantom and lateral displacements transitioned from negative to positive values across the phantom with zero lateral displacement at the centerline.
-New sets of randomly distributed scatterers were used to create 30 independent scattering fields with the corresponding radiofrequency data.
+Axial displacements started from zero at the transducer surface to a negative value at the bottom of the simulated phantom and lateral displacements transitioned from negative to positive values across the phantom with zero lateral displacement at the lateral midline.
+New sets of randomly distributed scatterers were used to create 30 independent scattering fields with the corresponding RF data.

 2.5 Experimental protocol
 -------------------------

-Following the analysis by Cespedes et al., we evaluated the effectiveness of the subsample interpolation method using the elastographic signal-to-noise ratio (*SNRe*) feature.
+Following the analysis by Cespedes et al. [Cespedes1995]_, we evaluated the effectiveness of the subsample interpolation method using the elastographic signal-to-noise ratio (*SNRe*) feature.

 .. math:: SNR_e = \frac {m_\varepsilon} {s_\varepsilon} \;\;\;\;\; (Eq.\; 3)

-*SNRe* was evaluated over the strain magnitude examined for both the TM phantom and simulation, along the axial and lateral directions, and with and without regularization.
+The *SNRe* estimate was evaluated over the applied deformations examined for both the TM phantom and numerical simulation, along the axial and lateral directions, and with and without regularization.
+The normal strain, :math:`\varepsilon`, in direction *x* is the derivative of the displacement along direction *x* [Lai1993]_.
 Twice the standard error calculated for the 30 trials examined in each experiment was displayed in resulting plots.
-Unless otherwise noted, a radius of four data samples is used with a Welch window and Nelder-Mead optimization.
+Unless otherwise noted, a radius of four RF data samples was used with the Welch window and Nelder-Mead optimization.

 Variations in the *SNRe* are used to compare sinc interpolation with numerical optimization via Nelder-Mead simplex or regular step gradient descent with parabolic